MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/manage-sharepoint-documents.md

 Apart from the standard configuration required for basic form or advanced form, you must set the following properties to enable document management:

-- **Entity Name** and **Form Name**: Enter the entity and form names customized in the previous step, respectively.
+- **Table Name** and **Form Name**: Enter the entity and form names customized in the previous step, respectively.

-- Select the **Enable Entity Permission** check box on the form to allow a user to read the documents.
+- Select the **Enable Table Permission** check box on the form to allow a user to read the documents.

 - Set the **Mode** to **Edit** to allow document uploads.

 > [!NOTE]
 > Document uploading requires the parent entity record to exist.
 If you set the Mode to Insert, the document upload will not work because the parent entity record is not created until the form is submitted.

-## Step 5: Create appropriate entity permission and assign it to the appropriate web role
+## Step 5: Create appropriate table permission and assign it to the appropriate web role

-Two entity permission records are required to establish the necessary access to view and upload documents.
+Two table permission records are required to establish the necessary access to view and upload documents.

 - Permissions on the entity of the entity or advanced form:
-    - Create an **Entity Permission** record specifying the **Entity Name** as the entity of the basic form or advanced form configured previously.
+    - Create an **Table Permission** record specifying the **Table Name** as the entity of the basic form or advanced form configured previously.
-    - Select a **Scope** and scope relationship that is appropriate to the behavior of the form that you want.
+    - Select a **Access Type** and access type relationship that is appropriate to the behavior of the form that you want.
     - Enable **Read** and **Append To** privileges to allow read access to documents and optionally enable **Write** privilege to allow document uploads.
-Ignore the **Child Entity Permissions** section for now since it will be populated by the next step.
+Ignore the **Child Table Permissions** section for now since it will be populated by the next step.
-- Permissions on the **Document Location** with **Parent scope** referring to the previous permission record:
+- Permissions on the **Document Location** with **Parent access type** referring to the previous permission record:
-    - Create an **Entity Permission** record specifying the **Entity Name** as **Document Location** entity with **Scope** set to **Parent**.
+    - Create an **Table Permission** record specifying the **Table Name** as **Document Location** entity with **Access Type** set to **Parent**.
-    - Select the Parent Entity Permission to the entity permission record created in previous step.
+    - Select the Parent Table Permission to the table permission record created in previous step.
     - Privileges
         - The minimum privileges to allow read access to documents are **Read**, **Create**, and **Append**.
         - Include **Write** privileges for document upload access.
         - Include **Delete** to allow deletion of a document.

 > [!NOTE]
-> A corresponding child entity permission on the **Document Location** entity needs to be created for each instance of the parent entity permission record that exists on the entity of the entity or advanced form where documents need to be shown.
+> A corresponding child table permission on the **Document Location** entity needs to be created for each instance of the parent table permission record that exists on the entity of the entity or advanced form where documents need to be shown.

 ## Configure file upload size